- Undergraduate Study+

 - Theology and Oriental Studies

 - UG Admissions 2017+

 St Peter’s College has a sizeable postgraduate student body, comprising students who are enrolled in both taught and research degree courses across the full spectrum of the University's academic Divisions.
 The College welcomes applications from prospective students for most programmes of study.
-Use the College search tool on the University website to check whether we admit students for the programme you are interested in.
+You can check whether the College admits students on particular programmes by checking the list on the relevant course page on the University of Oxford website.

 Since postgraduate courses vary considerably in length, academic requirements and type of tuition, and the students taking them are drawn internationally from diverse backgrounds, the postgraduate student body is very dynamic and provides the opportunity to broaden horizons over and above academic studies.